 One of the most common editorial strategies used by enterprise publishers is updating old content.
-All of our Penske Media Properties, as well as many publishers in the SHE Media Partner Network, see incredible results from refreshing content periodically.
+All of our Penske Media Properties, as well as many publishers in the SHE Media Collective, see incredible results from refreshing content periodically.

 When we looked at top-performing evergreen content across the network, very little is outdated.
 Much of the content is kept updated from year to year and maintained information is displayed on the page.
 If you’re noticing a decrease in traffic to your evergreen articles, start by checking out the publish date.
 Decide if the post can be made better with higher quality images, fresh information, and helpful links for users.

 If it can, follow these tips to get the most out of your content refresh.

 When we work with SHE Media Collective members, the general recommendation is to leave content that is ranking well on Google, alone.
 Don’t touch the top performers.
 A good strategy for determining what to update is by finding posts ranking towards the bottom of the first page or on the second page.
 The fact that they’re already ranking means Google is considering them authoritative and high-quality.
 Improving and building on that solid foundation can give them that piece of content the bump it needs to move closer to a number one ranking in search results.